ThreeDeeJay/UniversAL-3D-Audio-Manager/README.md

 # UniversAL 3D Audio Manager
  Script that automates enabling 3D audio in OpenAL and DirectSound3D games.
+[Direct download](https://kutt.it/U3DAMDirectDownload)  (*Better compression for faster download*).

 When running (as administrator), this script will:
 - Backup and/or (re)install OpenAL Soft.